-Permanently Restricted net assets are subject to funder-imposed stipulations that they be retained and invested permanently by the Corporation.
-The funders require the Corporation to use net assets for specified or unspecified purposes.
+Permanently Restricted net assets are subject to donor-imposed stipulations that they be retained and invested permanently by the Corporation.
+The donors require the Corporation to use net assets for specified or unspecified purposes.

-There were no net assets classified as temporarily or permanently restricted as of June 30, 2017 and 2016.
+There were no net assets classified as temporarily or permanently restricted as of June 30, 2018 and 2017.